Q. What Makes Our Pergola Kits Special?

 - Your order will then go to our shop where your pergola will be manufactured.

-- Upon shipment of your order you will receive a shipping confirmation with a link to the shipping company’s website and a pro number to use while tracking your shipment.
+- Upon shipment of your order you will receive a shipping confirmation with a link to the shipping company’s website and a Tracking Number to use while tracking your shipment.
 We will also attach the packing list for the shipment, a picture of the crate before getting loaded onto the truck, and the installation instructions.

 - The shipping company will then call you (usually once the freight has reached the destination terminal) to set up a delivery appointment.
 Remember, the kit will need to be hand unloaded piece by piece.